buzzqw/TUS/OBSS/OBSSv2-eng.md

 ## Elves

-Elves are the race brought directly by the Patron of Genesis Calicante to bring dissoluteness, terror, pain, and perdition to Earth.
+Elves are the race brought directly by Calicante, the Patron of Genesis, to bring dissoluteness, terror, pain, and perdition to Earth.

 Forcibly deported from distant worlds made of chaos, war, and pain, after their Legions of Terror raged for over a century on our planet, further reducing the few remaining humans, the Lady of Light Ljust intervened directly to instill a spark of charity in their soulless bodies.